top of page

 20) Hippos graze on short grass,

-22) and, with tusks instead of smaller teeth, they use their specially adapted lower lip to graze.
+22) with tusks instead of smaller teeth, they use their specially adapted lower lip to graze.

 A mother crocodile guards